BlackCapCoder/breakout/doc.md

 optimizations for the equivalent for loop.

+One solution to this is defunctionalization- to promote functions to the type level.
+Then we could hand optimize them with rewrite rules and get guaranteed inlining.
+This is pretty extreme though.

+### Why OOP

+What are the alternatives?

+1) Procedural code.
+This doesn't really scale well for games.

+2) Functional reactive programming.
+This would be both slow and awkward in c++.
+We could make it less awkward with concepts, but they were disallowed.
+We could make it fast with defunctionalization, but it would neither be maintainable nor idiomatic.

 # Gotchas

 We have used `new` for some objects to be added to the `ColScene`, without ever freeing them.
 We could solve this with